The Disaster Lab Develops and Validates Practical Innovations for Disaster Preparation, Response, and Recovery.

 Our Mission

-To bridge the gap between academic research, innovators and real-world application.
+To bridge the gap between academic research, innovators and real-world need.
 We aim to reduce the devastating effects of natural disasters and environmental crises through connecting and focusing subject matter experts on problems validated by communities and first responders on the frontlines of disaster preparedness and response.

 Areas of focus